marpledata/marple-installation/README.md

    - Credentials for the docker registry
    - A deployment name, and other required environment variables
 2. Download `values.yaml` and `marple-{x.y.z}.tgz` from this repository
+   - (only for Connect) Download `marple-secrets.yaml`
 3. Edit `values.yaml`, and set all required values, indicated by `TODO`
 4. Open a shell and authenticate with the docker registry with `docker login https://docker.getmarple.io`
 5. Set a secret "docker-regcred" that contains the credentials for connecting with our registry _docker.getmarple.io_ ([guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/))
+6. (Only for connect) Create a secret containing your database credentials using `kubectl apply -f marple-secrets.yaml`
-6. Execute `helm install marple-prod marple-{x.y.z}.tgz -f values.yaml` to deploy to kubernetes
+7. Execute `helm install marple-prod marple-{x.y.z}.tgz -f values.yaml` to deploy to kubernetes
-7. Verify that Marple runs on the desired URL
+8. Verify that Marple runs on the desired URL
-8. Upload your `license.json` file in the UI
+9. Upload your `license.json` file in the UI
-9. Finish additional configuration inside the UI
+10. Finish additional configuration inside the UI

 ### Updating